craftykate/check-totals/README.md

 ## Developer Info

 * This program was written by me, Kate McFaul.
 Visit me at <a href="http://katemcfaul.com">KateMcFaul.com</a>.
 While learning Ruby I wrote many (many) small programs to practice.
 This program I actually use almost every day at work and find it very useful.
+This is also my very first git repository!
+Yay me.
 * **Design Goals**
 	- It doesn't do much, so the goals are very simple.
 	- **Easy** - I wanted to use as few keystrokes as possible.
 It only adds, it doesn't subtract (unless we're deleting a check) or multiply or divide, so needing to press the `+` key was redundant.
 Just type an amount and press enter.